 Sweet potato.
 If you've already got cooked sweet potato, so much the better.
 Just add the same weight of cooked mashed sweet potato to the recipe and you'll save a bit of time.
 You can even cook sweet potatoes in the slow cooker.

 Olive oil.
 You could also use another alternative cooking oil.
-There's no butter in the recipe, so these sweet potato muffins are dairy free.
+There's no butter in the recipe, so these sweet potato muffins are dairy-free.

 Honey.
-You'll just need a little honey to bring out the sweetness of the sweet potato and make these refined sugar free muffins taste like dessert!
+You'll just need a little honey to bring out the sweetness of the sweet potato and make these refined sugar-free muffins taste like dessert!

 Eggs add structure and rise to these healthy sweet potato chocolate muffins.

 Milk.
-You can use either non dairy or dairy milk in the recipe as preferred.
+You can use either non-dairy or dairy milk in the recipe as preferred.

 Oat flour.
 You can very quickly make your own oat flour for the recipe if needed by blitzing rolled oats in a food processor.
 It doesn't matter if the flour isn't quite as fine as bought flour, it'll just add a little extra texture.
-Remember if you want gluten free sweet potato muffins, use certified oats which have been processed separately from other grains.

 Cocoa powder.
-Make sure you use unsweetened cocoa rather than drinking chocolate.
+Make sure you use unsweetened cocoa not drinking chocolate.
 Not only will you avoid the extra sugar but chocolate muffins with cocoa powder are much richer in flavour.
-If you prefer you can use unprocessed cacao powder.

 Baking powder and bicarbonate of soda.
 There's two raising agents in this recipe as oat flour needs a little more lift than other types of flour.